Fashionistas grit their teeth and take the bus in strike-hit Paris - The Observers - France 24

 There were signs, however, Tuesday that the record-breaking strike over pension reforms may finally be easing.

-Men's fashion week kicks off Tuesday evening with the edgy Chinese label Sankuanz and punky New York newcomers Rhude.
+Men's fashion week kicked off Tuesday evening with the edgy Chinese label Sankuanz's heavily punk-inspired show thick with "Break the wall" slogans.

+American West Coast rappers were later out in force for the Paris debut of Rhude, the label founded by Philippines-born designer Rhuigi Villasenor.

+The show began with taiko Japanese drumming, with Los Angeles-based Villasenor telling AFP that he was out to create clothes that are were practical and "timeless that will live through ages and trends".

 - Vuitton backwards clock -